DylanAlloy/babyagi/README.md

 1. Clone the repository via `git clone https://github.com/yoheinakajima/babyagi.git` and `cd` into the cloned repository.
 2. Install the required packages: `pip install -r requirements.txt`
 3. Copy the .env.example file to .env: `cp .env.example .env`.
 This is where you will set the following variables.
-4. Set your OpenAI and Pinecone API keys in the OPENAI_API_KEY, OPENAPI_API_MODEL, and PINECONE_API_KEY variables.
+4. Set your OpenAI and self-hosted ChromaDB config in the OPENAI_API_KEY, OPENAPI_API_MODEL, CHROMA_HOST, or if all development is done on the same machine, CHROMA_PERSIST_DIR variables.
-5. Set the Pinecone environment in the PINECONE_ENVIRONMENT variable.
+    4a.
+If you plan on configuring ChromaDB on the network or in a Pod, you'll want to head over to [the ChromaDB usage guide](https://docs.trychroma.com/usage-guide)
-6. Set the name of the table where the task results will be stored in the TABLE_NAME variable.
+6. Set the name of the table where the task results will be stored in the COLLECTION_NAME variable.
 7. (Optional) Set the objective of the task management system in the OBJECTIVE variable.
 8. (Optional) Set the first task of the system in the INITIAL_TASK variable.
 9. Run the script.